Frequently Asked Questions

 Start with your Signature Theme Report.
 This report will provide you with general overall descriptions of each of your talent themes.
 For example, if you have Communication as one of your talent themes and your friend also has Communication as a talent theme, the definition of that theme would appear the same in each of your Signature Theme Reports.
 After you are more familiar with these general descriptions and how your themes apply in your life, move on to the Strengths Insight and Action Planning Guide.
 This report provides descriptions of your themes in a way that also takes the unique combination of your Top 5 Talent Themes into account.
 So, using the same example above, the definition of Communication that appears in the Strengths Insight and Action Planning Guide for you and your friend would be different because this definition is now taking into account the remaining four talents themes for each of you.
 This report also provides some specific ideas for how you can take action steps that are based on your talents.

-If you will need additional accommodations which may include magnification of the text on the computer screen, having the test questions read aloud, or other services please contact the disability services office at 792-5644.
+If you will need additional accommodations which may include magnification of the text on the computer screen, having the test questions read aloud, or other services please contact the Office of Accessibility Services at 315-792-5644.

 The StrengthsFinder assessment is offered in 20 languages.
 When you create your account, there will be an option to choose a language for the assessment.